MovingBlocks/legacy-website/_posts/2017-07-14-gsoc-students-01.md

 script will automate most of the tasks for creating new blocks and models while providing an easy to use GUI for the blender environment.
 Features like automating triangulation of faces, separating faces, exporting multiple animations, creating a prefab file for specific AI animations and GUI development will be implemented during this project.
-I probably have to point out that this projects sticks out of the others in that it uses Python for implementation (we are Java/JVM language dominated, otherwise).
+I probably have to point out that this project sticks out of the others in that it uses Python for implementation (we are Java/JVM language dominated, otherwise).

 You may want to check out [Kartikey's Project Board][] to stay up-to-date.